netvc/testing/draft-ietf-netvc-testing.md

 SSIM (Structural Similarity Image Metric) is a still image quality metric introduced in 2004 {{SSIM}}.
 It computes a score for each individual pixel, using a window of neighboring pixels.
 These scores can then be averaged to produce a global score for the entire image.
 The original paper produces scores ranging between 0 and 1.

-For the metric to appear more linear on BD-rate curves, the score is converted into a nonlinear decibel scale:
+To linearize the metric for BD-Rate computation, the score is converted into a nonlinear decibel scale:

 -10 * log10 (1 - SSIM)

 ## Multi-Scale SSIM

 Multi-Scale SSIM is SSIM extended to multiple window sizes {{MSSSIM}}.
+The metric score is converted to decibels in the same way as SSIM.

 ## CIEDE2000